wendyverdonk93/docs/content/api/reference/payment_options.md

 __notification_url__ | string

-Endpoint where we will send the notifications to [notification_url](/developer/api/notification-url)
+Endpoint for MultiSafepay to send status updates and other notifications to.
+For more information, see [notification_url](/developer/api/notification-url).

 ----------------
 __redirect_url__ | string